 IndentationError: expected an indented block

-pass statement in Python to include placeholder statements.
+This tutorial discussed how to use the pass statement in Python to include placeholder statements.
 We also talked about why a pass statement may be used.

 Are you passionate about learning how to code in Python?
 We have a How to Learn Python guide that we wrote to help beginner and intermediate developers start or continue their learning.
 Check out the guide on our How to Learn Python page.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.